On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Unweighted version

-For our next result, we present an FPT algorithm for $k$-\textsc{Sparsest Cut} problem when the parameter is the treewidth of the input graph and $k$ is a fixed integer.
-Note that the term $O(n^k)$ in the running time of the following algorithm is unlikely to be improved to $f(k)n^c$ due to W[1]-hardness result (\Cref{thm:w1}).
+For our next result, we present an FPT algorithm for $k$-\textsc{Sparsest Cut} when the parameter is the treewidth of the input graph and $k$ is a fixed integer.
+Daneshgar et al. \cite{daneshgar2012complexity} proved that when $k$ is in input, the problem $kSC$ is NP-complete even for unweighted trees.
+Here, we prove that when $k$ is a fixed integer, the problem $kSC$ admits an FPT algorithm with respect to the treewidth of the input graph.

-Daneshgar and Javadi \cite{daneshgar2012complexity} prove that for every fixed $k \geq 2$, NCP$_{k}$ (in both max and mean version) are NP-complete for simple graphs and the problem NCP$^{M}$ is NP-complete for unweighted trees.
-Moser \cite{moser2005exact}, proposes a parameterized algorithm with respect to the treewidth of the input graph for max $k$-cover.
-A similar approach can be used for $k$-\textsc{Sparsest Cut}.

-\begin{theorem} For every fixed integer $k \geq 2$, the unweighted $k$SC can be solved in $ O(k^{tw} n^{6k+1})$ and uses space exponential to $tw$, where $n,tw$ are respectively the order and the treewidth of the input graph. \end{theorem}
+\begin{theorem} For every fixed integer $k \geq 2$, the unweighted $k$SC can be solved in $ O(k^{\tw} n^{6k+1})$ and uses space exponential to $\tw$, where $n$ and $\tw$ are respectively the order and the treewidth of the input graph. \end{theorem}

-\begin{proof} The idea is similar to the idea in \Cref{thm:twk=2} and is based on a dynamic program that computes the values of a table on the nodes of the tree decomposition of the graph in a bottom-up fashion.
+\begin{proof} The idea is similar to the one in the proof of \Cref{thm:twk=2} and is based on a dynamic program that computes the values of a table on the nodes of the tree decomposition of the graph in a bottom-up fashion.
 For convenience and easier analysis, we use a nice tree decomposition.